MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Icon

-Set the icon that displays within the tab and the dropdown menu.
+This sets the icon that displays within the tab and the dropdown menu.

 **Property name:** `icon`